Sex Addicts Anonymous (SAA)

 The primary goals of SAA include:

-- Developing Self-Awareness: Through the 12-step process, individuals gain a deeper understanding of the emotional, psychological, and spiritual factors contributing to their addiction.
+• Developing Self-Awareness: Through the 12-step process, individuals gain a deeper understanding of the emotional, psychological, and spiritual factors contributing to their behaviors.

-The 12 steps of Sex Addicts Anonymous serve as a guideline for people seeking recovery from sexual addiction.
+The 12 steps of Sex Addicts Anonymous serve as a guideline for people seeking recovery from compulsive sexual behavior.

 Adapted from the original 12 steps of Alcoholics Anonymous, these steps promote personal growth, self-reflection, and spiritual healing.